hyungkwonko/hyungkwonko.github.io/_posts/2019-01-18-computer-architecture-MIT.md

 ---
 layout: post
-title: "CA Lecture Note 6 - Finite state machine"
+title: CA Lecture Note 6 - Finite state machine
-tagline: "6th lecture of Spring 2015 at MIT"
+date: 2019-01-18 17:00:00
-categories: [CA]
+categories:
-image: /thumbnail-mobile.png
+- Computer architecture
+tags:
+- finite state machine
 author: "Hyung-Kwon Ko"
 meta: "Seoul"
+use_math: true
 ---

 Now we can build the systems of any size and expect them to be reliable and we can predict exactly how they behave from the behavior of the individual components